Subject Information

 Students will progress their knowledge of local, national and international history.
 They will be able to recall a vast body of knowledge and develop mastery through writing on a range of historical concepts and aspects of change.
 In particular our students will think like a historian, deploying analysis of historical sources and interpretations, making meaningful judgements on significance.
 As students entwine their conceptual historical knowledge they will use their understanding of the past to move forward with confidence into the future to deal with the pressing issues of their era.

-Key Stage 4: We follow the EDUQAS History GCSE specification.
+Key Stage 4: As of September 2026, we follow the EDEXCEL History GCSE specification.

 Finally, students study the rise of Hitler and the Nazi regime in Germany.
-The course builds on the political vocabulary introduced in KS3 and the USA depth study, allowing a better understanding of modern political ideas such as ‘democracy’.
+The course builds on the political vocabulary introduced in KS3 and the Superpowers depth study, allowing a better understanding of modern political ideas such as ‘democracy’.
 Students will examine the circumstances under which Hitler was able to take control of Germany, the methods used when in power to extend his control and the impact this had on the people of Germany in the 1930s.
-Again, students are encouraged to reflect and consider why German people voted for Hitler in the early 1930s, the importance of propaganda and populist rhetoric in allowing previously marginalised views to become mainstream, and the effect this had on the world, as Hitler began to implement his expansionist foreign policy.
+Again, students are encouraged to reflect and consider why German people voted for Hitler in the early 1930s, the importance of propaganda and populist rhetoric in allowing previously marginalised views to become mainstream.
+It is here that we assess students ability to engage with historical interpretations; identifying that an historian’s context can and does affect what story they choose to tell about the past and engaging critically with arguments put forward.
+This allows us to reinforce the importance of supporting arguments with evidence and fully justifying a conclusion.

 Delivery of the GCSE course follows a similar pattern to KS3, organised around key questions.
 Exam technique is taught and practised at appropriate points within each unit, but the focus of our GCSE teaching remains developing historical skills and analysis.